Charles Ademeno: AFC Wimbledon

 Ademeno signed with AFC Wimbledon on 27 June 2011.
 Ademeno scored his first goal for AFC Wimbledon after coming on as a substitute in a 3–2 opening day defeat to Bristol Rovers.
 However, with injury and poor form limiting him to only 6 starts for the Dons, Ademeno's contract was terminated in January 2012.

 Eastbourne Borough and Salisbury City

 Ademeno signed for Eastbourne Borough on 21 March 2012, reuniting him with former Salisbury City boss Tommy Widdrington.
 He was released in October, being deemed surplus to requirements.

 On 6 November 2012, he joined fellow Conference South side Salisbury City on a free transfer with a view to a full-time contract.

 Margate

 He departed at the end of the season and joined Margate for their 2013–14 campaign.

 Personal life

-Since 2017 Ademeno has been employed by Fulham as the clubs Inclusion Officer, working with their academy and youth teams.
-He now works for the Royal Borough of Chelsea and Kensington Council.
+In 2017 Ademeno joined Fulham as the club's Inclusion Officer, working with their academy and youth teams.
+He later worked for the Royal Borough of Chelsea and Kensington Council.